worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 getData();
 ```

-Upon running the above we get one big object in your browser console.
+If you run the above, you'll get one big object in your browser console.
 This object contains all the data that we'll be using in our website:

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-10.png)

-Yet, merely having the data in our browser console is not enough.
-We need to do so additional work in order to structure it in HTML and CSS to be consumed directly by users.
-If you are interested in how we take the above and turn it into the fully functional website shown at the beginning of this guide then you can proceed directly to [part 2](./graphql-project-part-2).
+Having the data in our browser console is not enough.
+We need to do so additional work in order to structure it in HTML and CSS, to be consumed directly by users.
+In [part 2](./graphql-project-part-2), we'll walk through doing this, turning our data into a fully functional website.